-I work with adults, children and young people in a safe, secure and confidential environment.
+I work with adults and young people over the age of 11 years in a safe, secure and confidential environment.

 I offer both short and long-term therapy and work with a wide range of issues.
 No problem is too small and the list of things that you can bring to counselling is endless.